Ohara School of Ikebana

 Unshin Ohara founded the Ohara School in the late nineteenth century, when Japan opened itself to the influence of Western culture.
 His departure from previous ikebana lay in the creation of a new form which he called the moribana style.
 This style later evolved into the school’s “landscape arrangement.”
 He also designed and produced the wide, shallow containers most suitable for works in the moribana style.

 The Second Headmaster, Koun Ohara, established moribana as a formal style, and promoted Ohara ikebana throughout Japan.
-The Third Headmaster, Houn Ohara, imbued landscape works with strong literary and pictorial connotations, creating the styles called Bunjin and Rimpa.
+The Third Headmaster, Houn Ohara, developed works with strong literary and pictorial connotations, creating the styles called Bunjin and Rimpa.

-Now this arrangement below also uses the same materials as the one above in the shallow blue container (suiban), but now they are used in a vase.
-This arrangement is called a Heika Slanting Style again using the Cornelian cherry branches and supermarket red roses.
-Even though the materials are the same as the arrangement above it has a different feel and attraction.
+The arrangement below uses the same materials as the one above, but this time in a tall classical vase usually called a Heika.
+Even though the materials are the same, this arrangement has a different feel.
 It has a certain elegance for which vase arrangements are known.

-This next arrangement above, is called a “Radial Form” with its long side branches giving the sense of an expansive flow much like the sun.
-This is a perfect arrangement for a wide piece of furniture such as a buffet, which would give a lasting impression to anyone coming in for a visit.
-It has purple callicarpa and zinnia from the artist’s garden.
-The flowers used for ikebana arrangements don’t have to be bought through florist shops, but can be everyday common flowers or one’s from one’s own yard.
+The arrangement in a Margarita glass is called a “Radial Form” with its long side branches giving the sense of an expansive flow much like the summer sun.
+This type of arrangement looks good on a wide piece of furniture such as a buffet or a narrow entry hall table, a welcome sight for visitors.
+The flowers used for ikebana don’t have to be bought through florist shops, but can be everyday common materials like this purple callicarpa with zinnia and fresh green leaves from the artist’s garden.

 Leave a Comment